JoB5nd11/Tool4Boxology/README.md

 # 📜 License

-- Code — MIT
+-MIT License — all code
-- Diagrams & Docs — CC BY 4.0
+-CC BY 4.0 — diagrams, documentation, educational assets -Apache 2.0 — included third-party or extended modules -Details available in the repository's LICENSE* files

 ---